-The Commission uses the accrual basis of accounting.
-Revenue is recognized when earned and measurable, and expenses are recognized when the liability is incurred.
 The Commission follows all pronouncements of the Governmental Accounting Standards Board (GASB) and pronouncements of the Financial Accounting Standards Board (FASB) issued on or before November 30, 1989.
 The Commission has not elected to follow FASB pronouncements issued after November 30, 1989.